 #1 Choose a Textured Protective Case

 Smartphones offer a sleek design with smooth glass and flush buttons all around.
 But while it sure looks aesthetically pleasing to the eye, it’s useless when it comes to providing grip.
 So the next time you buy a new phone, make sure to invest in a protective case.
 Yes, a liquid screen protector can prevent a cracked screen, but any extra protective measure you can take can help prolong the life of your device.
 Instead of losing grip on your glossy smartphone, secure it in a protective case made of a rubbery surface.
-Pela cases are designed to feel soft and grippy, keeping it in your hand, not on the ground.
-So, if you just got the brand-spanking-new iPhone 13, protect it with an iPhone 13 case.
+Pela cases are designed to feel soft and grippy — keeping it in your hand, not on the ground.
+So, if you just got the brand-spanking-new iPhone 13, prevent the heartbreak of a broken screen and get a sturdy iPhone 13 case.

 #2 Use a Phone Grip

+Cases and screen protectors are must-haves for protecting your phone’s screen, but it’s even better if you can avoid dropping your phone in the first place!
 In addition to a protective case, you can also attach a textured phone grip.
-Phone grips can offer a texturized and adjustable loop that secures firmly to your phone case, inviting you to slip your fingers through.
+Phone grips can offer a texturized and adjustable loop that secures firmly to your phone case, inviting you to slip your fingers through and bid your days of dropped phones goodbye.
 Plus, it can even act as a stabilizer when you want to take a selfie.
 Of course, just like our phone cases, you can also choose a compostable Pela phone grip built with plant-based materials that can break down in the soil.

 #3 Change Your ‘Mode’ of Operation

 Find yourself stretching your hand to expand or swipe away a notification only to lose grip of your phone?
 Whether you’re using a Samsung or an iPhone, change the access mode to make it easier to use single-handedly.
-For Samsung devices, simply enable the one-handed mode and, with iPhone’s iOS, enable the reachability mode.
-With these handy modes toggled on, you can scroll a screen so all apps are within a single thumb’s reach.
-You’ll never fumble around again.
+For Samsung and other Android devices, simply enable the one-handed mode.
+With iPhone’s iOS, meanwhile, Apple provides a comparable feature known as reachability mode.
+With these handy modes toggled on, you can scroll a screen so all apps are within a single thumb’s reach, and it’s simple to toggle them on and off via swipe-based shortcuts.
+You’ll never fumble around reaching for apps on the other side of the screen again.

 #4 Create a Phone-Free Bathroom Break